Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

 In some scenarios you will need `additionalRoleAssignments`; e.g., for diagnostics settings to Event Hubs, the target resource might be in a different Management Group and therefore the Managed Identity requires additional role assignments.
 You must specify the `additionalRoleAssignments` based on EPAC Environment or use `"*"`to use the same `additionalRoleAssignments`for all of the EPAC Environments.
 If the pacEnvironment under deployment is specified in the additionalRoleAssignments, the `"*"` assignments will be ignored.

-If the additional assignment is to made to a managing tenant in the sceenario where the pacEnvironment under deployment is a manganged (lighthouse) tenant, you must specify `""crossTenant": true"` for that assignment.
+If the additional assignment is to made to a managing tenant in the scenario where the pacEnvironment under deployment is a managed (Azure Lighthouse) tenant, you must specify `""crossTenant": true"` for that assignment.
 Ensure all necessary ABAC permissions are in place for the executing SPN.

 ```json
 "additionalRoleAssignments": {